Irwin Heilner

-Irwin Heilner (b.
-New York City, May 14, 1908; d.
-January 18, 1991) was an American composer of contemporary classical music.
+Irwin Heilner (May 14, 1908 – January 18, 1991) was an American composer of contemporary classical music.
 His works are published by American Composers Alliance.

+Early life and education

+Heilner was born in New York City, the son of Jewish parents, Julius Heilner and Genevieve Stern Heilner.
+His father was a confectioner, and his mother was a soprano singer.

+Career

-Heilner lived in Brooklyn, New York.
-In 1932, he was a member of the Young Composers' Group, which was founded by the composer Elie Siegmeister and which met regularly at the home of the composer Aaron Copland.
-Heilner studied with Nadia Boulanger beginning in the late spring of 1932, having been recommended by Aaron Copland.
-The two did not get along, however, and his planned three years of study lasted for just three months.
+In 1932, Heilner was a member of the Young Composers' Group, which was founded by the composer Elie Siegmeister and at the home of the composer Aaron Copland.
+Heilner studied briefly with Nadia Boulanger beginning in the late spring of 1932, on the recommendation of Aaron Copland.
+In 1936, violinist Lea Luboshutz included a composition by Heilner in her Carnegie Hall recital, and his "Suite for Orchestra" was performed by the New York Women's Symphony Orchestra, also at Carnegie Hall.
+In 1945, compositions by Heilner were performed at a free concert at the Teachers Union Lounge on Astor Place.
 His music was conducted and recorded by William Strickland.
+Sylvia Marlowe and Dorothy Maynor also performed his songs.

+Heilner also worked as a librarian at the Julius Forstman Library in Passaic, New Jersey.

+Personal life

+Heilner was married to Florence Heilner and had two children, including singer-songwriter Deborah Holland.
+He died in 1991, at the age of 82.